AWS Outposts Brings AWS Cloud Hardware On-premises

 The AWS Outposts has been described as an effort to bring data center infrastructure delivered as a service.
 It is perceived as bringing all of the benefits that exist in VMware Cloud on AWS, but now to customers in their own data centers.

-As of this writing, the company has details on the sales and go-to-market model.
+As of this writing, the company has not shared all the details on the sales and go-to-market model.
 It is perceived that it will be just like with VMware Cloud on AWS and will enable the partner ecosystem to participate.

 AWS Outposts will be a managed service.
 AWS will deliver the racks with software on it.
 Through AWS partners delivery, installation, and maintenance of the racks will occur.